bsdlp/burrito/README.md

 Janky-ass pelican theme.

-See it in action: https://blog.burrito.sh (NOT LIVE YET!)
+See it in action: http://burrito.sh